California court body has paid $500K to settle sex claims

-SAN FRANCISCO (AP) — The policymaking body for California’s courts says it has paid more than $500,000 in taxpayer funds since 2011 to settle five complaints of sexual harassment against judges and court employees.
+SAN FRANCISCO (AP) — The policymaking body for California’s courts said Friday it has paid more than $500,000 in taxpayer funds since 2011 to settle five complaints of sexual harassment against judges and court employees.

-The Judicial Council released the figures on Friday.
-They were first reported by the legal publication, the Recorder.
+The Judicial Council said three of the complaints were against judges and two were against court employees, and it has paid another roughly $80,000 since 2010 to investigate sexual harassment allegations against five judicial officers.

-The council said three of the complaints were against judges and two were against court employees.
+“Any form of harassment is unwelcome in any workplace, and while there have been a limited number of reported incidents, it’s still too many,” said Cathal Conneely, a spokesman for the Judicial Council.

-The council said it has paid another roughly $80,000 since 2010 to investigate sexual harassment allegations against five judicial officers.
+The council serves as a lawyer for judges and court employees accused of misconduct.
+Attorney-client privilege and other ethical obligations of attorneys do not allow it to disclose any names or details of the individual cases, the council said in an email disclosing the figures.

 Most Read Nation & World Stories